 Cons

-- Operational overhead — requires infra management and scaling effort.
+- Operational overhead requires infrastructure management and scaling efforts.

 Pricing